ThePowerOfSwift/TransL8/README.md

 As per definition, [Actions should transform/convert the given content](https://developer.apple.com/library/archive/documentation/General/Conceptual/ExtensibilityPG/Action.html) - which makes perfect sense for a translator.
 So a meaningful user flow is to translate a given text and serve the result back - which is what the `TransL8 in Action` extension does.

 Surprisingly sending back the result is ignored by most originating apps although the iOS SDK has a callback for this (`completionWithItemsHandler` on `UIActivityViewController`).
-As a first tweak TransL8 will copy the translation to the system clipboard automatically and second it extends its clipboard feature to a history of translations (to be reviewed later at any time).
+As a first tweak TransL8 will copy the translation to the system clipboard automatically and second it extends its internal clipboard feature to a history of translations (to be reviewed later at any time).

 This extension was fun is is probably the most meaningful extension for a translator.

 ## Share Extension

 Although sharing is more considered of a one-way flow to [send content to other services](https://developer.apple.com/library/archive/documentation/General/Conceptual/ExtensibilityPG/Share.html) and hence the flow and intention is very different compraed an Action Extension, both extension share the same API!
-So we could reuse exactly the same UI and UX - but that would be a poor design choice.
+So one *could* reuse exactly the same UI and UX - but that would be a poor design choice.

-Given the default `SLComposeServiceViewController` design and sharing being considered a fast, one-directional path, TransL8 will use the Share Extension as a means to populate the clipboard history with the input text - but will not translate it directly.
+Given the default `SLComposeServiceViewController` design and sharing being considered a fast, one-directional path, TransL8 will use the Share Extension as a means to be the fastest tranlation roundtrip: it first translates the input text, second it stores this pair to its internal clipboard history and lastly copies it to the clipboard.

-Admittedly this conservative feature is driven by the paid service we're using and may change later (with an `auto-translate` preference switch)
+Took quite some consideration to streamline the flow this far but I think it's worth it.

 # Contact